darylldoyle/svg-sanitizer/README.md

 ## Tests

-You can run these by running `phpunit`
+You can run these by running `vendor/bin/phpunit` from the base directory of this package.

 ## Standalone scanning of files via CLI